oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 Libxslt is the XSLT C library developed for the GNOME project (but usable outside of the Gnome platform).

-**URL**
+**More Information**

 http://xmlsoft.org/

 **Available Versions**::

+    1.1.34-GCCcore-10.3.0
     1.1.34-GCCcore-10.2.0
-    1.1.34-GCCcore-10.3.0

 libxsmm